Master of Business and Management (MBM)

 What was your experience like working, and being a part of, the CAPEs programme?

 It was fantastic!
-Thanks to CAPEs, I had an opportunity to put the theory I learned in class into practice at AgriSea.
+Thanks to CAPEs and the University of Waikato's Career Development Service, I had an opportunity to put the theory I learned in class into practice at AgriSea.

-They invited local business owners to give speeches at panel series, covering different topics like networking with local businesses, building connections with foreign companies, and increasing cultural awareness about other nations.
+All interns were given opportunities to attend a series of talks by local business owners, covering different topics like networking, building connections with foreign companies, and increasing cultural awareness about other nations.

 What are your plans for the future once you complete your study?

-At the moment I’m working at the University as part of the marketing and communications team.
+At the moment I’m working for the University's marketing and communications team.
 I've run two projects looking into the effectiveness of its nurture marketing email campaign, and a brochure translated into Chinese Mandarin; as well as understanding the motivations of Chinese students who choose to study at Waikato.

 These projects have provided important insights from students and education agents, along with recommendations on how to better serve the needs of prospective international students from China.